Case StudiesEverton FC: Bolstering DE&I through cultural change

-Since 2018, Everton Football Club has been on a journey to implement structure, governance and best practice processes to facilitate a cultural change.
-It was vitally important that diversity, equity and inclusion (DE&I) lay at the heart of this.
-The club’s motto is Nil Satis Nisi Optumum – ‘nothing but the best is good enough’ – and this was the approach to ensuring DE&I was embedded in everything undertaken.
-Previously, this was seen solely as a HR responsibility, and while progress was being made to promote inclusion, there needed to be a more collaborative approach to embedding DE&I acroass the Everton Family (which includes Club, Everton in the Community – the club’s charity, and Everton Free School).
+Since 2018, Everton Football Club has been on a journey to implement structure, governance and best practice processes to facilitate a cultural change, and it was important that diversity, equity and inclusion (DE&I) was a part of that.
+The club’s motto is Nil Satis Nisi Optumum – ‘nothing but the best is good enough’ – and this was the approach to ensuring EDI was embedded in everything undertaken.
+Previously, EDI was seen solely as a HR responsibility, and while progress was being made to promote inclusion, there needed to be a more collaborative approach to embedding equality, diversity and inclusion across the Everton Family (which includes Club, Everton in the Community – the club’s charity, and Everton Free School).

 In this case study, Kim Healey, the club’s director of people, culture and workplace wellbeing, outlines how the key to achieving success is engagement from the start, both in relation to ensuring that senior leaders and directors are involved in shaping the agenda, and that staff are able to engage with topics that matter to them through the staff networks.

 We took the opportunity to really think about DE&I and what it means at Everton.
 We asked what this looks like to our staff, amongst our fanbase, and how our role-model footballers can play a meaningful part.
 We took inspiration from other companies known for their equality policies and we set about documenting an equality vision that built on the ethos of the People’s Club.
 At Everton, we talk a lot about the Everton family and that is simply, all Evertonians – people with a shared passion for Everton FC.
 To conduct this research we launched a number of initiatives.